New Super Mario Bros.: Reception

-The game received positive reviews from critics, with several calling New Super Mario Bros. one of the best games for the Nintendo DS.
-Its high praise and success is what many consider to be a driving point towards the rebirth of 2D side-scrollers, which saw a decline in popularity after the development of 3D graphics for games in the mid-1990s.
-Although games such as the Rayman series, Castlevania: Symphony of the Night, Oddworld, and Heart of Darkness kept their style alive, 3D games were seen as a lasting and almost necessary evolution of the medium, while 2D games were increasingly dismissed as technologically inferior and outdated.
+The game received highly positive reviews from critics, with many calling New Super Mario Bros. one of the best games for the Nintendo DS and some further calling it one of the best side-scrolling Super Mario titles.
+Its high praise and success is what many consider to be a driving point towards the rebirth of 2D side-scroller platformers, which saw a decline in popularity after the development of 3D graphics for platformer games in the mid-1990s.
+While some games such as the Rayman series, Castlevania: Symphony of the Night, Metroid Fusion, Oddworld, and Heart of Darkness kept their style alive, 3D games were largely seen as a lasting and almost necessary evolution of the medium, while 2D games were increasingly dismissed as technologically inferior and outdated.
+IGN highlighted the importance New Super Mario Bros. had by remarking how "Rising expectations" had caused the "classic sidescrolling formula" to be "relegated to "classic" status", with only re-releases and ports of existing games and, occasionally, spin-off franchises.
+They stated that a new official Super Mario would have to be something special for it to exist on a current Nintendo system, and noted that the release of New Super Mario Bros. was "so significant" and "absolutely something special".